 Also if you love swimming you can actually have access to the swimming pool from 10am on arrival day to midnight on departure day, so you can fit in plenty of swimming sessions before leaving for home.

-Activities that are to be paid for vary in price from what the activity is to age and duration.
-You can find a comprehensive list of activities here on the Center Parcs website.
+You can find a comprehensive price list of all the activities here on the Center Parcs website.
 Alternatively, here is a list of activities we think are worth the extra cost.

-But on the other hand we booked a session for two at pottery painting and the booking was £12 for two and then once there you choose what you want to paint – prices vary.
+On the other hand, we booked a session for two at pottery painting and the booking was £12 for two and then once there you choose what you want to paint – prices vary.

 Though the pottery painting is more and seemingly more expensive once you are there you can choose who big and expensive your item is to paint which is where you can save money – especially if you are with children as you can go for a smaller item to save money and time.